 3. Set up an installment payment plan.
 The IRS will accept monthly payments to pay off your tax debt.
 The IRS will require you to fill out a financial affidavit to establish your monthly income and expenses if you owe more than $50,000.
 If this is necessary, you will likely be expected to pay the difference between your income and expenses on a monthly basis.

 4. File an Offer in Compromise.
-An offer in compromise provides an opportunity to settle your tax debt for less than the full amount you owe.
+An offer in compromise provides an opportunity to settle your tax debt, often for less than the full value of your IRS debt.
 The IRS will consider your ability to pay the full amount owed, your income, your expenses, and equity in any assets that you own.
 The IRS generally accepts offers if the amount offered equals the most the IRS could expect to collect within a reasonable period of time.